Xilinx/Vitis_Libraries/docs/source/L3/demo.rst

 Build Instructions
 ------------------

-To compile and test run this application execute the following commands:
+Execute the following command to compile and test run this application:

 .. code-block:: bash